 - Practitioner Code of Practice

 Upon receipt of your Registration Application, you will be provided with a copy of the RJC's Registered Practitioner Application Guidance.
 This document includes applicant guidance and evidence requirements against each indicator.

 Once you have gathered your evidence you will need to submit your portfolio for assessment.
 Your assessor will review the documentation provided and may contact you to request additional evidence, or to arrange a suitable time to discuss the evidence provided.
-You will receive an assessment report from your assessor which will outline whether your application for registration has been successful.
-If you are awarded Registered status, your organisation will be added to our Practice Register and you will receive you Registered Practitioner certificate and logos.
-If your application is unsuccessful, your assessor will tell you why this is the case.
+Once the assessment process is completed, your assessor will provide you with feedback on whether your application for registration has been successful.
+If you are awarded Registered status, you will be added to our Practice Register and you will receive you Registered Practitioner certificate and logos.
+If your application is unsuccessful, we will tell you why this is the case.

 The cost of Registration will depend on your application route.
 Your Registration fee will be calculated using the following fee structure:

 Practitioner Registration is valid for 1 year and is subject to annual renewal